GameDevPyro/ScriptableObjects/README.md

 ![Pouic](Screenshots/7.png)

 ### 6. You can move the Wheels too!
-Up to their maximum value (20 VP and 12LP)
+Up to their maximum value (20 VP and 12 LP)
 ![Moving Wheels 1/2](Screenshots/8.png)

 ... or down until it reaches 0.